Skip to Main Content

 General Purpose

-The African & African American Studies Collection of Parks Library is designed to support study, instruction, and research in the interdisciplinary field of African American Studies at the higher education level.
-African & African American Studies materials are defined as those materials dealing with the experiences of African Americans, Africans, and African-descent peoples living in the United States.
-Collection emphasis is on the social sciences and the humanities; scholarly and authoritative informational works, appropriate for use at undergraduate, graduate, and research levels, are selected.
-Popular treatment may also be selected to serve patron and community needs.
-Primary clientele of this collection are students and faculty in the African & African American Studies Program, students enrolled in numerous classes meeting the University's diversity requirement, and everyone interested in Black cultures, histories, perspectives, and contributions.
-Since patrons represent a wide variety of demands, resources not specifically related to the curriculum may also be provided.
+The African & African American Studies Collection of the ISU Library is designed to support study, instruction, and research in the interdisciplinary field of African & African American Studies at the higher education level.
+African & African American Studies materials are defined as those materials dealing with the experiences of African Americans and African-descent peoples living in the United States, as well as African nations and the diaspora.
+Collection emphases are on the social sciences and the humanities, as well as scholarly and authoritative informational works appropriate for use at undergraduate, graduate, and research levels.
+Popular materials may also be selected to serve patron and community needs.
+Primary clientele of this collection are students, faculty and instructors in the African & African American Studies Program and additional campus courses with African / African American emphases, students enrolled in relevant courses within US Cultures & Communities, those majoring or minoring in relevant areas, faculty research needs, and those interested in African / African American perspectives and contributions.
+As patrons represent a wide variety of needs, resources not specifically related to the curricula may also be provided.

 LibGuides on AFRICAN & AFRICAN AMERICAN STUDIES